KUMU

 Kalama Pastor

-Kalama Pastor, kumu hula and founder of Hālau Hula Nā Lama I Ka Uluwehi O Laka, graduated as a kumu hula through ʻūniki rites under Rolanda Mohala Reese in 2006.
-His artistry and stewardship are anchored in the teachings of Rolanda Mohala Reese, Mae Kamāmalu Klein, and Maiki Aiu Lake, further honing his expertise in oli under Kalani Akana.
-In 2020, Kumu Kalama founded the hālau to preserve and perpetuate these traditions, eventually establishing a home for the hālau at Waikalua Loko fishpond in 2025 through a vital partnership with the Pacific American Foundation.
+Kalama Pastor serves as the kumu hula, director, and founder of Hālau Hula Nā Lama I Ka Uluwehi O Laka.
+He graduated through ʻūniki rites in 2006 under the guidance of Kumu Hula Rolanda Mohala Reese, later deepening his studies of oli and haku mele under Kumu Hula Dr. Kalani Akana and Kumu Oli Dr. Sam ʻOhu Gon.
+Anchored in the foundational teachings of Rolanda Mohala Reese, Mae Kamāmalu Klein, and Maiki Aiu Lake, he founded the hālau in 2020, establishing its permanent home at Waikalua Loko Iʻa in 2025 through a partnership with the Pacific American Foundation.

-Alongside his traditional training, Kumu Kalama is an educational leader with over 25 years of experience in public education across California, Japan, and Hawaiʻi.
-He holds a Bachelor’s in Sociology and Master’s degrees in both Counseling and Educational Administration.
-A dedicated servant of the Koʻolaupoko community, he has spent the last decade serving in leadership roles at James B. Castle High School, Kailua Intermediate, and Kapunahala Elementary.
-His commitment to the region is further reflected in his active membership with the Rotary Club of Kāneʻohe, where he works to foster local partnerships and community well-being.
+A dedicated educator and school administrator with over 25 years of experience across California, Japan, and Hawaiʻi, Kalama holds a Bachelor’s in Sociology and Master’s degrees in Counseling and Educational Administration.
+His decade of service within the Koʻolaupoko community includes leadership and counseling roles at James B. Castle High School, Kailua Intermediate, and Kapunahala Elementary.
+This deep commitment to regional well-being is further reflected in his active membership with the Rotary Club of Kāneʻohe.